 The Elegoo Mars printer has a footprint of only 8" square and is easily movable.
 You could maybe take it into your bathroom and find a space for it when you want to use it?
 The resin tray is removable, so could stay in there.
 With the door shut and the window open, or an extractor fan, you should be able to keep the smell from pervading the rest of the flat.
 It has a 1m (easily extended) low-voltage lead to a separate power brick, so no worries about having a mains socket in a bathroom.
 Just a thought.

 |The small print:

-Unless stated otherwise, all the files submitted to this web site are copyright and the property of the
+Unless stated otherwise, all the material submitted to this web site is copyright and the property of the respective contributor.

-respective contributor.
-You are welcome to use them for your own personal non-commercial purposes, and in your messages on this web site.
+You are welcome to use it for your own personal non-commercial purposes, link to it from other web sites, and use it in your own contributions to this web site.